torvalds/linux/Documentation/arch/arm/pxa/mfp.rst

    (in addition to handle MFP configuration differences, they also handle the other differences between the two combinations).

-   NOTE: PXA300 and PXA310 are almost identical in pin configurations (with PXA310 supporting some additional ones), thus the difference is actually covered in a single mfp-pxa300.h.
+   ANALTE: PXA300 and PXA310 are almost identical in pin configurations (with PXA310 supporting some additional ones), thus the difference is actually covered in a single mfp-pxa300.h.